-When our clients' business crosses county and state lines, Saul Ewing Arnstein & Lehr's attorneys provide seamless service paired with legal knowledge particular to each locale, including New Jersey, one of the country’s most challenging environments for zoning and land use issues.
-Our presence throughout the mid-Atlantic region and our thorough understanding of the relevant legal issues and statutory requirements means that clients can rely on one legal relationship to complete projects and address an array of legal concerns with the client's particular needs in mind.
-Through consultation across departments, we can also provide assistance with issues such as tax, environmental, bankruptcy, and other areas of law related to real estate.
+When our clients' business crosses county and state lines, our attorneys provide seamless service paired with legal knowledge particular to each locale, including New Jersey, one of the country’s most challenging environments for zoning and land use issues.
+We have a thorough understanding of the relevant legal issues and statutory requirements to complete projects, addressing an array of legal concerns with the client's particular needs in mind.
+Through consultation across complementry firm practices, we can also provide assistance with issues such as tax, environmental, bankruptcy, and other areas of law real estate law.

 Active Involvement: Gaining Insight